Economy of El Salvador: Manufacturing

 El Salvador historically has been the most industrialized state in Central America, though a decade of war eroded this position.
 In 1999, manufacturing accounted for 22% of GDP.
 The industrial sector has shifted since 1993 from a primarily domestic orientation to include free zone (maquiladora) manufacturing for export.
 Maquila exports have led the growth in the export sector and in the last 3 years have made an important contribution to the Salvadoran economy.

 Mining

 Mining in El Salvador expanded in scope from artisanal mining to industrial mining at the San Sebastián mine in the 1970s.
 Chemicals from that mine polluted the San Sebastián River.

 Mining ceased during the Salvadoran Civil War.
 After the war, the country's right-wing government proposed 33 mining zones, issuing exploration licences to American, Australian, and Canadian companies.
 The plan was met with opposition of many local community and community leaders, who successfully blocked exploration in Chalatenango in 2005.

 Pacific Rim Mining Corporation obtained a permit to explore the El Dorado gold mine in 2002, but were denied a license to mine in 2008, following local opposition.

 Mining for metal was banned in 2017, although the creation of a mining regulator in 2021 and the arrest of anti-mining activists in 2023 prompted public speculation that the government is considering resuming mining.

+Services

+Over 90% of the Salvadoran banking sector is controlled by five major private banks, Banco Agrícola, Banco Cuscatlán, Banco Davivienda El Salvador, BAC Credomatic and Banco Promerica.